sid-081205/flowchain/README.md

 ## 7\.
 Security Considerations

   * **Voice Spoofing:** In a production environment, we would implement Voice ID verification to prevent unauthorized access via recording playback.
-  * **TEE Attestation:** We rely on SpoonOS's native remote attestation to verify the code running inside the enclave is the genuine, uncorrupted version of VoxAegis.
+  * **TEE Attestation:** We rely on SpoonOS's native remote attestation to verify the code running inside the enclave is the genuine, uncorrupted version of FlowChain.

 ## 8\.
 Hackathon Tracks & Alignment